apache/usergrid/docs/push-notifications/troubleshooting.md

 * The API key used to create your notifier is the same as the API key in your Google API project.

-* The notifier name used in your app code is the same as for the notifier you created in the API BaaS.
+* The notifier name used in your app code is the same as for the notifier you created in the Usergrid.

 It can be possible to make a fix (such as by correcting the sender ID in your app code) and still see this error.
 If you're still seeing the error, consider create a new API project and notifier, then use their new values in your code: